-Lucky for me you do not have to be an EU citizen to get compensation.
-The rules cover both cancellations and delays over 3 hours, if the cause is within the airlines control.
-Extraordinary circumstances like extreme weather conditions, political unrest, and employee strikes are not covered.
+Lucky for me, you do not have to be an EU citizen (or resident) to be entitled to compensation.
+The rules cover both cancellations and delays over 3 hours if the cause is within the airline’s control.

 All passengers on all flights originating from the EU are eligible.
-The EU flight compensation rules also apply to flights arriving in the EU if it is on an EU carrier.
+The EU flight compensation rules also apply to flights arriving in the EU if it is on an EU carrier (including low-cost carriers like Ryanair).
 If you are notified of the cancellation more than 14 days before the flight or the cancellation is due to the extraordinary circumstances, you will not be eligible for compensation.

 Ok, this had come full circle.
-I took another look at my reservation and noticed that my outbound flight (from NY to London) was a code share, but my return flight was not.
+They do no make it easy to get compensation.
+I took another look at my reservation and noticed that my outbound flight (from NYC to London) was a codeshare, but my return flight to Newark was not.
 I called up United again and worked with the agent to make sure I had the correct ticket number and completed the form.

 About a week later I got an email from United telling me they would be mailing me a check.
 It would take 7-10 days, but I was excited to be getting the compensation finally!

-I wish we had the same protections in the US.
-Have you had a flight significantly delayed or cancelled from the EU?
+If only we had the same protections in the US.
+Have you had a flight significantly delayed or canceled from the EU?
 Did you claim your compensation?

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.